lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 10 Not for jazz.md

   - simple sentence:
   	- our clavichord [subject]
   	- is kept [predicate verb][passive]
-  	- in the living room [adverbial of place of the predicate verb]
+  	- in the living room [place adverbial of the predicate verb]

 It has belonged to our family for a long time.
   - simple sentence:
   	- it [subject]
   	- has belonged to [predicate verb phrase][present perfect]
   	- our family [object]
-  	- for a long time [adverbial of time of the predicate verb]
+  	- for a long time [time adverbial of the predicate verb]

 The instrument was bought by grandfather many years ago.
   - simple sentence: